 With the summer months comes more time spent outside.
-Backyard get togethers, camping or sitting by a bon fire is always great until we notice the bugs joining us.
+Backyard get-togethers, camping or sitting by a bonfire are always the best way to spend the season.
+That is, until we notice the bugs joining us.

-Along with mosquitos, ticks and outdoor bugs being a nuisance, they also can carry some pretty scary viruses.
+Aside from mosquitos, ticks and outdoor bugs just being a nuisance, they also can carry some pretty scary viruses.

 Obviously we need to protect ourselves, but many of us are concerned with the ingredients of regular bug sprays and insect repellants.